 This new law appears to be targeting foreign businesses.
 However, there is no distinction between locally owned businesses and foreign businesses.
 This new law arguably establishes any non-native business as foreign as the term indigenous typically refers to Native American Indian tribes.

-These regulations will directly affect recreation and other industries on public land such as tour guides, small-scale miners, infrastructure, Wildland fire management and will equate to a tax collected on behalf of a private organization.
-It will create a multi-billion-dollar slush fund used to force a vegan lifestyle and rid our state of Agriculture production.
+These regulations will directly affect recreation and other industries on public land, such as tour guides, small-scale miners, infrastructure, wildland fire management, and will equate to a tax collected on behalf of a private organization.
+It will create a multi-billion-dollar slush fund used to force a vegan lifestyle and rid our state of agricultural production.

-This ballot initiative also a ban on entertainment and “terrestrial and aquatic animal exploitive ventures.”
+This ballot initiative also bans entertainment and “terrestrial and aquatic animal exploitive ventures.”
 However, the term “animal exploitive ventures” is vague, and it’s unclear whether this applies to hunting, fishing, motorized access, guided tours, or all.

 Arizona campaign finance laws require anyone who wishes to influence an election to register as a lobbyist or start a Political Action Committee (P.A.C.).
 Lobbyists and P.A.C.s are allowed to file with the Secretary of State to include referendum, initiative, or constitutional amendments on the ballot upon collecting a certain amount of signatures from registered voters.
 Once the signatures are collected, the proposed law goes on the ballot for a popular vote.